Oribuin/DBD-Killer-Picker/README.md

 # Dead By Daylight Character Picker
-The Dead By Daylight killer picker is used to give people a random killer to play out of a list of chosen killers.
-Generally just used for myself but I decided to make it public and open source.

-## Is there a survivor version?
-Coming soon, Will likely turn into a seperate branch.
+The Dead By Daylight Picker allows users to select their desired role, Choosing between killer or survivor.
+<br><br>
+You can then choose which survivors you own or don't own to let the website give you characters you own.
+Press the refresh button and it will give you a random character for you to play.
+<br><br>
+This is great for users who are indecisive such as myself

+## Why do the images overlap each other
+No one said I was good at this, You may need to zoom out significantly if you're on a smaller screen.

 ## How can I see the website?
 View on https://oribuin.xyz/dbd/